Chordas Pond, Shelton

-Chordas Pond is a 2.5 acre waterbody located in Shelton, CT.
+Chordas Pond is a 2.5-acre waterbody located in Shelton, CT.
 The pond is relatively shallow, with a maximum depth of 2.2 meters.
 The CAES IAPP survey identified nine species present, all native.
-Myriophyllum humile (low water milfoil) was the dominant plant, found along the entire shoreline as well as throughout parts of the middle of the pond.
+Low watermilfoil (Myriophyllum humile) was the dominant plant, found along the entire shoreline as well as throughout parts of the middle of the pond.
 There was also a large algal bloom present in the entirety of the pond, forming dense patches in the southern end.